melokuhlemazii/Melokuhle173/README.md

 ## 📝 About Me

-Hi, I'm <b>Melokuhle Mazibuko</b>, an aspiring Software Tester with a strong developer background.
+Hi, I'm <b>Melokuhle Mazibuko</b>, a final year Bachelor of ICT student and an aspiring Software Tester with a strong developer background.
 I love building impactful solutions that bridge technology, education, and accessibility.
 My journey is driven by curiosity, creativity, and a commitment to continuous learning and community empowerment.

 ---